homieiot/convention/convention.md

 ### Payload

 Every MQTT message payload MUST be sent as UTF-8 encoded string.
-A numeric data type MUST contain a numeric value published as string with the decimal separator, if any, being a dot.
+A numeric data type MUST be converted to a literal string with the dot character as the decimal separator for the `float` data type.
+An empty message is not valid as payload for numeric data types.
+The value published as payload MUST be valid for the respective property/attribute type as per the convention definition below.
 Booleans MUST be converted to "true" or "false".

 ### QoS and retained messages